juxor/afaq/markdown/secJ5.md

 forces"_ within our communities directly than waste energy in electioneering and the passing of laws creating or "legalising" community assemblies.
-In other words, community assemblies can only be created from the bottom up, by non-electoral means, a process which Libertarian Muncipalism confuses with electioneering.
+In other words, community assemblies can only be created from the bottom up, by non-electoral means, a process which Libertarian Municipalism confuses with electioneering.

- So, while Libertarian Muncipalism **does** raise many important issues and correctly stresses the importance of community activity and self-management, its emphasis on electoral activity undercuts its liberatory promise.
+So, while Libertarian Municipalism **does** raise many important issues and correctly stresses the importance of community activity and self-management, its emphasis on electoral activity undercuts its liberatory promise.
 For most anarchists, community assemblies can only be created from below, by direct